Blueprint for Building An AI-native system for Your Insurance Agency

 - Claims follow-up status updates

 This is exactly what we build at AutoIkigai.
-If you want an AI employee deployed in your agency within 4 weeks, without your team needing to touch any of this — reach out.
+If you want An AI-native system deployed in your agency within 4 weeks, without your team needing to touch any of this — reach out.

 — Laksh Pujary, AutoIkigai